 Just as with any property purchase, your wisest move is to hire a professional real estate agent.

-What's an REO?"REO" or Real Estate Owned are homes which have been through foreclosure and are currently held by the bank or mortgage company.
+"REO" means Real Estate Owned.
+These are homes which have completed the foreclosure process and are currently possessed by the bank or mortgage company.
 This is unlike a property up for foreclosure auction.

-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
-The buyer must also be ready to pay with cash in hand.
-To top everything off, you'll accept the property completely as is.
-That may include current liens and even current residents that need to be expelled.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
+You must also be willing to pay with cash in hand.
+Finally, you'll accept the property 100% as is.
+That could consist of standing liens and even current residents that may require eviction.

-A bank-owned property, by contrast, is a more tidy and attractive option.
-The REO property was unable to find a buyer during foreclosure auction.
+A bank-owned property, by contrast, is a more tidy and attractive proposition.
+The REO property did not find a buyer during foreclosure auction.
 Now the lender owns it.
-The bank will take care of the elimination of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
+The bank will attend to the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.

-Are REO properties a bargain in Roseville?It is sometimes thought that any REO must be a steal and an opportunity for easy money.
+It's occasionally presumed that any foreclosure must be a bargain and an opportunity for guaranteed profit.
 This simply isn't true.
-You have to be very careful about buying a repossession if your intent is make a profit.
-Even though the bank is often eager to sell it quickly, they are also looking to get as much as they can for it.
+You have to be very careful about buying a REO if your intent is to make a profit.
+While it's true that the bank is typically eager to offload it promptly, they are also motivated to minimize any losses.

-Look carefully at the listing and sales prices of competing properties in the neighborhood when considering the purchase of an REO.
+Look closely at the listing and sales prices of comparable properties in the neighborhood when making an offer on an REO.
 And factor in any repairs or upgrades necessary to prepare the house for resale or moving in.
-There are bargains with potential to make money, and many people do very well buying and selling foreclosures.
-However there are also many REOs that are not good buys and may lose money.